developer-zebra/developer-zebra-site/src/oemconfig/9-1/mc/index_9.2.md

-Use this *Group* to configure which applications can be installed and run on a device.
+Use this *Group* to configure which user applications can be installed and run on a device.

+Whitelisting applies only to user applications; it has no effect on System applications, which are applications built into the device and are therefore always present.
+User applications are those that DO NOT come preinstalled on the device, but are installed during staging or at some time after the device is put into service.
+System apps are controlled using the Blacklist Configuration Group.

+>WARNING: It is important to understand that if an app uses the Whitelist Configuration Group to enable whitelisting, then that app becomes subject to whitelisting.
+If the app does not add itself to the "whitelist," the app is prevented from running once the configuration is successfully applied.

 **Detail Information:**